GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

      //output will be like this :- https://gluu.evp.org/oxauth/authorize?response_type=code+id_token&client_id=%40%215C0B.B148.7E63.326C%210001%21562E.F01E%210008%21664D.7760.0EC3.762D&scope=openid+profile&redirect_uri=https%3A%2F%2Flocalhost%3A8080&state=eyJwcm92aWRlciI6ImlkcDEifQ%3D%3D&nonce=232334315&acr_values=passportsaml
     ```
-1) Opening the generated links will lead your application for `SAML IDP MultiAuthentiocation` flow.
+3) Open the generated links to initiate the `SAML IDP MultiAuthentiocation` flow.

 ## Demo Client Config

-Proxy-client is the demo application in node.js to test Passport Inbound SSO
+Proxy-client is the demo node.js application to test Passport Inbound SSO.
 The project requires latest version of node-js to be installed on your machine

 ### Steps

-1. Clone the [project](https://github.com/GluuFederation/Inbound-SAML-Demo) using git clone
+1. Clone the [project](https://github.com/GluuFederation/Inbound-SAML-Demo) using git clone;

-1. Register new OIDC client in your gluu server with redirect uri `http://localhost:3000/profile` and copy `clientID` and `secret`.
+2. Register a new OIDC client in your gluu server with redirect uri `http://localhost:3000/profile` and copy `clientID` and `secret` ;

-1. Open `client-config.json` and add details like `ClientID`, `clientSecret`, and `hostname`
+3. Open `client-config.json` and add details like `ClientID`, `clientSecret`, and `hostname`;

-1. copy same `passport-saml-config.json` which you used in setting up [Passport Inbound SSO](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#onboarding-new-idps)
+4. Copy the `passport-saml-config.json` which you used in setting up Passport Inbound SSO](#onboarding-new-idps)

-1. open terminal navigate to project directory
+5. Open terminal and navigate to the project directory;

-1. execute following commands
+6. Execute following commands:
-    1. `npm install`
+    a. `npm install`
-    1.  `node server.js`
+    b.  `node server.js`

-1. Hit `http:localhost:3000` in browser and click on button with idp name to test your configuration.
-It will redirects you to your configured idp using SAML SSO.
+7. In a browser, navigate to `http:localhost:3000` and click on one of the IDP links to test your configuration.
+It will redirect you to your configured IDP using SAML SSO.
 ![demo_screenshot1](https://github.com/GluuFederation/Inbound-SAML-Demo/blob/master/images/demo_1.png)

-1. After login, you might be asked to authorize the release of your personal data.
+8. After login, you might be asked to authorize the release of your personal data.
 ![demo_screenshot2](https://github.com/GluuFederation/Inbound-SAML-Demo/blob/master/images/demo_2.png)

-1. On allowing from Authorization page Server will redirect to Proxy-client (Demo application) with Query params like  `...../profile/response_type=code&scope=openid&client_id=s6BhdRkqt3&state=af0ifjsldkj&redirect_uri=https%3A%2F%2Fclient.example.og%2Fcb`
+9. On allowing from Authorization page Server will redirect to Proxy-client (Demo application) with Query params like  `...../profile/response_type=code&scope=openid&client_id=s6BhdRkqt3&state=af0ifjsldkj&redirect_uri=https%3A%2F%2Fclient.example.og%2Fcb`

-1. using Information from query params of redirect uri demo Application will fetch the user information and display it on profile page!
+10. using Information from query params of redirect uri demo Application will fetch the user information and display it on profile page!
 [demo_screenshot3](https://github.com/GluuFederation/Inbound-SAML-Demo/blob/master/images/demo_3.png)